JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/Solutions_for_common_errors.md

 in this troubleshooting section of the online documentation: https://bit.ly/2FCRDc5
 ```
 This means you get some output from you .bashrc .profile .bash_profile files on iff slurm all the time when executing an ssh command to iffslurm
-This might go well, but should be circumvented since aiida parses the what the ssh commands return.
+This might go well, but should be circumvented since aiida parses what the ssh commands return.
+It cannot 'understand the additional' information you print out everytime and it can also not now how this differs from scheduler responses.
 Therefore, solution:
 ```
 ssh iffslurm